rehearsal-js/rehearsal-js/README.md

 <img width="1236" alt="migration-graph-dot" src="https://github.com/rehearsal-js/rehearsal-js/assets/10506014/3928ad40-1060-4b3b-acfc-4a424c53d631">

 Rehearsal has traversed the import graph in this _trivial_ example and provided the exact order the migration should happen, starting with `src/lib/nested/get-live-neighbor-count.js`.

+## Move
 Lets start migrating files.
 Use `rehearsal move` to move files to TypeScript.

 ```
 rehearsal move . --ignore 'docs, vitest.*'